|

 cool and detached, and often pregnant with metaphoric or hidden

-meanings, and which were created in the four decades following World War
+meanings, and which were created during the four decades following World War

 I.